peteclark3/distributed-task-scheduler/docs/future.md

 - Augment services with nodejs prom-client to expose both basic nodejs metrics & custom metrics
     - Can utilize out-of-the-box nodejs dashboards for grafana as a starting point.
 ### Alerting
 - Use alertmanager and OpsGenie (or PagerDuty) for alerting.
+Alerts could include high CPU usage, high memory usage, stream count over a threshold, or task failure.

 ## Future features
 ### Task Expiry